BREXIT - The State of Play for Citizens' Rights [UPDATED]

-- EU citizens resident in the UK after Brexit Day can be joined by dependent family members to whom they are related at the time of the family application (rather than on Brexit Day);
+- EU citizens resident in the UK, and vice versa, after Brexit Day can be joined by dependent family members to whom they are related at the time of the family application (rather than on Brexit Day);

-- All EU citizens arriving in the UK during the transition period should have exactly the same rights, under European Law, as those who arrived before Brexit Day, and should therefore be covered by the Withdrawal Agreement, rather than by any separate UK transitional rules;
+- All EU citizens arriving in the UK, and vice versa, during the transition period should have exactly the same rights, under European Law, as those who arrived before Brexit Day, and should therefore be covered by the Withdrawal Agreement, rather than by any separate UK transitional rules;

 - UK nationals living in an EU member state on Brexit Day will lose their freedom of movement rights across other EU member states, after the transition period.